 Offering the right resources isn’t just about how many connections are available at the same time.
 It’s also about how much CPU power and disk space you should make available.

-Calculating total connections is done by adding up all the ones which share the same protocol (IMAP, POP3, IMAP over SSL/TLS, or POP3 over SSL/TLS) and a single limit may work for any of these.
+You can calculate total connections by adding up all the ones which share the same protocol (IMAP, POP3, IMAP over SSL/TLS, or POP3 over SSL/TLS).
+A single limit may work for any of these.

-If you are a Courier IMAP user, you can set these limits in your Plesk mail server settings:
+If you’re a Courier IMAP user, you can set these limits in your Plesk mail server settings:

 - Maximum number of connections (IMAP, POP3, IMAP over SSL/TLS, or POP3 over SSL/TLS).
-This shows the total IMAP or POP3 processes that can be started on the server.
+This shows the total IMAP or POP3 processes you can start on the server.

 These settings directly relate to the Courier IMAP configuration parameters MAXDAEMONS and MAXPERIP.

-If you use Dovecot, you can go with these limits:
+If you use Dovecot, you can use these limits:

-These settings correspond to the Dovecot configuration parameters process_limit and mail_max_user ip_connections.
+These settings relate to the Dovecot configuration parameters process_limit and mail_max_user ip_connections.

-- (Optional) To email using port 587, choose the “Enable SMTP service on port 587 on all IP addresses” tickbox (Plesk for Linux) or“Switch on message submission on all IP addresses” (Plesk for Windows) and permit connections for port 587 in your firewall settings.
+- (Optional) To email using port 587 ( read more about Plesk ports ).Choose the “Enable SMTP service on port 587 on all IP addresses” tickbox (Plesk for Linux) or“Switch on message submission on all IP addresses” (Plesk for Windows) and permit connections for port 587 in your firewall settings.

-- In Plesk for Linux on a Postfix mail server, you can alter the mail IP address, and if your server sends mail from domain IP addresses, you can decide which name you would prefer to be used as the host name in SMTP greetings.
+In Plesk for Linux on a Postfix mail server, you can alter the mail IP address.
+And if your server sends mail from domain IP addresses, you can decide which name you prefer to be used as the host name in SMTP greetings.